Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 <br>

 ### Lighthouse Auditing
-- I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse) to test the performance, seo, best practices and accessability of the site
+- I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse) to test the performance, seo, best practices and accessability of the site.

 Page | Test Detail/Screenshot
 ------------ | -------------